 Contact Leading Edge Experts & Companies

 The Experts below are selected from a list of 18492 Experts worldwide ranked by ideXlab platform

-Adel M. Sharaf – 1st expert on this subject based on the ideXlab platform
+Adel M. Sharaf – One of the best experts on this subject based on the ideXlab platform.

 A Novel Efficient Low Impact V2H Vehicle-to-House Battery Charging SchemeInternational Journal of Tomography and Simulation, 2013Co-Authors: E. Elbakush, Adel M. SharafAbstract: